dage/ultra-resolution-quads/PRD.md

 - All data for the viewer is exposed as static files (JSON + images) under a **base data URI**.
 - The frontend receives a single config value at build-time or startup:
   - `BASE_DATA_URI` – e.g. `/data/` or `https://example.com/ultra-quads/`.
+- On disk, all datasets live under a `datasets/` directory at the project root; the static server maps that directory so it is reachable as `BASE_DATA_URI + "datasets/"`.
 - Under `BASE_DATA_URI`, the following file layout is expected:
   - `datasets/index.json` – list of datasets and their metadata.
   - `datasets/{dataset_id}/config.json` – minimal dataset configuration needed by the viewer (e.g. zoom levels).